Print Friendly

 IDAHO ADMINISTRATIVE PROCEDURE ACT

 67-5206.
 Promulgation of rules implementing administrative procedure act.
-(1) In accordance with the rulemaking requirements of this chapter, the attorney general shall promulgate rules implementing the provisions of sections 67-5240 through 67-5255, Idaho Code.
-The rules shall specify:
+(1) In accordance with the rulemaking requirements of this chapter, the office of administrative hearings shall, subject to legislative approval, promulgate and maintain rules implementing the provisions of sections 67-5240 through 67-5255, Idaho Code.
+Except for any action by the department of water resources or the water resource board, the rules shall govern all contested cases unless otherwise required by governing federal law and shall specify:

 (a) Form and content to be employed in giving notice of a contested case;